distributhor/paygate-sdk/README.md

 To follow

-## General Utily Functions
+## General Utility Functions

-To follow ...
+In progress ...

 ```javascript
 generatePayGateChecksum();